The SECURE Act 2.0 was included as part of the Consolidated Appropriation Act of 2023 and was primarily aimed at helping boost retirement savings.

 Additional distribution exceptions include:

-Beginning in 2024, 529 designated beneficiaries can make a rollover contribution from their 529 to their Roth IRA if certain conditions are met:
+529 plan designated beneficiaries may be eligible to have a direct rollover contribution made on their behalf from their 529 plan to a Roth IRA, if certain conditions are met (state laws may vary):

 In order for a 401(k), 403(b), governmental 457(b), or SIMPLE IRA to “match” a student loan payment, the matching contributions must be: